Posted on RespectTheNeighborhood.com

 The reality for this neighborhood, and as I am learning far beyond what I thought

 Calling a lower field a stadium is a marketing trick.
-"Look at this grand thing we gave you"
+"Look at this grand thing we gave you", its also part vanity.
+The irony is they gave you nothing, its YOUR money.

 I guarantee David C. Bills isn't hoping it will be named "David C. Bills Memorial Stadium" 😀 He would never think that, he is no hero...just a man of the people.